 Sure, there are plenty of "certification" courses that teach you how to plan weddings and parties.
 But trust me, you'll never make a living as a party planner, and wedding planning is a very difficult path to choose (I'll explain more in a minute).

 If you truly want to make a living as an event planner, you need to go where the money is.
-And the money lies in two areas of event planning: large scale special events, and corporate meetings, events, and incentive trips.
+And the money lies in two areas of event planning: special events, and corporate meetings, events, and incentive trips.

 So why can't I find a single course out there that actually teaches you what you need to know to start your career?